Linn's Stamp News

 Donna Houseman (email@example.com)

-Donna Houseman is editorial director for the Amos Media Stamp group, consisting of Linn’s Stamp News and the Scott postage stamp catalogs, which include the six-volume, worldwide Scott Standard Postage Stamp Catalogue, the Scott Specialized Catalogue of United States Stamps and Covers and the Scott Classic Specialized Catalogue of Stamps and Covers 1840-1940.
+Donna Houseman is editor-at-large of the Scott postage stamp catalogs, which include the 12-volume, worldwide Scott Standard Postage Stamp Catalogue, the Scott Specialized Catalogue of United States Stamps and Covers and the Scott Classic Specialized Catalogue of Stamps and Covers 1840-1940.
 She is the lead editor of the Scott Classic Specialized Catalogue of Stamps and Covers 1840-1940.
-Houseman has 43 years of professional editorial, reporting and writing experience in the stamp-hobby media.
+Houseman has 47 years of professional editorial, reporting and writing experience in the stamp-hobby media.

 She authored five best-selling Philatelic Gems books published by Linn’s, and edited and contributed to numerous other books, including the popular Linn’s U.S. Stamp Yearbook series.
 She developed and edited the Linn’s Handbook series.